silentspring30/Ocean/README.md

    - https://medium.com/@silentspring30/tutorial-how-to-publish-sell-a-dataset-privately-via-compute-over-data-on-ocean-marketplace-de6d12f72353
    - [X] Shortlist 10 groups and engage e.g. Women in AI, Black in AI, DAIR and youth groups in AI.
    -
-   - [X] Share tutorials and blogs with communities and/or host 20min online sessions with groups.
+   - [] Share tutorials and blogs with communities and/or host 20min online sessions with groups.
-   - [ ] Engage with 5 groups
+   - I have shared the blogs with communities but haven't have been able to host 20min session with them.
+   - [ ] Engage with 5 groups.
+I only engaged with some AI individuals.
+However their feedback was very skeptical and some people refused to have any further contact.
+This could be an individual cases but there seems to be a caution from the AI community towards web3.
+This needs to be researched further.
    - [X] Conduct qualitative user research on “barriers to selling data and algorithms” and “community approach on selling data”.
+   - I conducted
    - [x] Engage with communities on twitter, discord and telegram.